Skip to Main Content

 About

-GP is devoted to the study of global patterns and developments across a wide range of topics and fields, among them trade and markets, security and sustainability, communication and media, justice and law, governance and regulation, culture and value systems, identities, environmental interfaces, technology-society interfaces, shifting geographies and migration.
+Acknowledging that most global issues are complex and multi-layered, GP is devoted to the study of contemporary challenges and developments across a wide range of topics and fields, including but not limited to politics and social theory, security and sustainability, communication and media, justice and law, governance and regulation, culture and value systems, history and identity, environmental and technological interfaces, political economies and shifting geographies, migration, and economic thought.

-GP is organized by subject sections carrying equal weight, which are informed by major conceptual or empirical issues or grounded in traditional disciplines, while always inviting significant interdisciplinary and transdisciplinary approaches.
+New transdisciplinary ways of knowing, new concepts, approaches and forms of academic discourse are called for.
+Accordingly, GP is organized by subject themes, which are informed by major conceptual or empirical issues or grounded in traditional disciplines, while always inviting significant interdisciplinary and transdisciplinary approaches.

 • Communication and media